pahuja991/faq/README.md

    5. We run the tests by the following command :- php artisan dusk

+   6. We need phpstorm to run this tests and project.I used Phpstorm 2018.2.3 version

+   7 Also,Php Dusk uses phpunit in the backend,the main feature is that it tests the feature on browser level.

    I have written 12 tests with 43 insertions

     The 12 tests are :-